 All answers are scored on a pass / fail basis.

-Where the supplier is a commercial organisation subject to Section 54 of the Modern Slavery Act 2015, contracting authorities should set appropriate selection criteria and methodology by which to assess compliance.
-As compliance with the Modern Slavery Act is only relevant to UK bidders, criteria can be broadened to relate to non-UK bidders by asking them to provide a link to published modern slavery statements in their own jurisdiction or where these are not required, to a relevant company document containing the same type/level of information.
-A pass / fail selection criterion may be set that either:
+As compliance with the modern slavery Act is only relevant to UK bidders, criteria can be broadened to relate to non-UK bidders by asking them to provide a link to published modern slavery statements in their own jurisdiction or where these are not required, to a relevant company document containing the same type / level of information.

-• The bidder must have complied with the requirements contained within Section 54 of the Modern Slavery Act 2015 and associated guidance including information relating to:
+The bidder must have complied with the requirements contained within Section 54 of the modern slavery Act 2015 and associated guidance including information relating to:

-Alternatively, if neither of the criteria are met, but the bidder provides a satisfactory explanation and assurances that either requirement will be met before contract award, this will be sufficient to pass the selection criterion but will be verified prior to contract award.
+Alternatively, if neither of the above are met, but the bidder provides a satisfactory explanation and assurances that either requirement will be met before contract award, this will be sufficient to pass the selection criterion but will be verified prior to contract award.

 “If you are bidding on behalf of a group (consortium) or you intend to use sub-contractors, you should complete all of the selection questions on behalf of the consortium and / or any sub-contractors”.

-Modern slavery in the Yorkshire Purchasing Organisation (YPO) Framework Agreement - Comensura
+Modern slavery in the Yorkshire Purchasing Organisation (YPO) Framework agreement – Comensura

 The following is an extract of the YPO framework agreement which sets out Comensura’s expectations of agencies who supply relief staff to us: